Malik Batmaz: Career

 Batmaz made his professional debut for Karlsruher SC on 19 August 2018, appearing in the first round of the 2018–19 DFB-Pokal against Bundesliga side Hannover 96.
 He was substituted on in the 77th minute for Marvin Pourié, with the match finishing as a 6–0 home loss.
 On 13 January 2020, Batmaz moved to VfB Stuttgart II on loan for the rest of the season.
 He made three appearances and scored two goals, before returning to Karlsruher SC in the summer 2020.

+On 6 July 2023, Batmaz signed with Preußen Münster in the 3.
+Liga.